 - It may be easier to say than do but try your best not to panic.
 These things happen.

-- Provide access to your VAT records, copies of your filed returns, supporting calculations, and invoices.
+- Provide access to your VAT records, copies of your filed returns, supporting calculations, and invoices, but make sure you only provide information relating to the period that HMRC is enquiring into.
 Explain to the inspect how the business operates and how the information is recorded.
 It is much easier to provide this with meticulous record keeping.

 - Don’t be hesitant to ask for more time.
 Don’t be concerned if you can’t instantly respond to HMRC’s queries during the visit.
 Given the intricacy of VAT, it’s sensible to request for questions to be put in writing so you can respond to them in a timely manner.
 Providing a correct response is preferable to assuming on the spot.
 You’ll also have something to refer to in the future.